 Bridging cultures and creating shared experiences

-Through her Stories That Feed Us(#StoriesFeedUs) initiative, Diana creates spaces for connection through food and cooking—bringing communities together, building life skills, and fostering conversations with TCK families, local leaders, and organizations addressing food insecurity, hunger and malnutrition.
-Her work reflects a deep belief in the universal power of food and storytelling to nurture belonging and inspire change.
+Through my Stories That Feed Us initiative, my most recent and deeply personal work so far, I try to create spaces for connection through food and cooking—bringing communities together, building life skills, and fostering conversations with TCK families, local leaders, and organisations addressing food insecurity, hunger and malnutrition.
+My work reflects a deep belief in the universal power of food and storytelling to nurture belonging and inspire change.

 Books